g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 By mixing [React](https://react.dev/) with [Tailwind CSS](https://tailwindcss.com/), a pull-to-refresh element of high interactivity and attractiveness could be created to improve user experience while ensuring that users are focused on the app.

 ## Project Setup
 To have a React app, we need to begin by following a few steps that will enable us to have an environment that supports clean coding practices and is effective too.
 In this case, the initial stage would be employing `create-react-app` which is a product developed by [Facebook](https://www.facebook.com/) for this process.
-The default settings and essential build configurations that come with this tool make sure that configuring your project becomes easier while saving you much more time and effort in such endeavors.
+The default settings and essential build configurations used with this tool ensure that configuring your project becomes easier while saving you much more time and effort in such endeavors.

 First, open the terminal and run the command: